Making A Claim For Domestic Sexual Abuse

 To add to this, you won’t have to pay your solicitor for the legal services they provide upfront or while your claim is ongoing.

 Should your claim succeed, you will have to pay your sexual abuse claims solicitors a success fee.
-This is legally capped and will be deducted from your compensation.
+This has a legal limit and will be deducted from your compensation.

 You may be eligible to be covered on a No Win No Fee basis.
 Find out more by getting in touch with a member of our team who could connect you with one of our sexual abuse solicitors.